 When Memories Fade and Words Fail, Images Remain

 A Nashville wedding, a United States wedding, a destination wedding, it doesn’t matter, I love making brides laugh and relaxed in front of the camera.
-I want your wedding to be as stress free as possible, I want it to be fun, I want it to be memorable, most of all, in 20 years, I want you to look at my photos and recall every wonderful moment about your wedding day.
+I want your wedding to be as stress free as possible, I want it to be fun, and I want it to be memorable.
+In twenty years, I want you to look at the photos and recall every wonderful moment about your wedding day.

 This is your day, I want you to enjoy your wedding and relive the story for generations with the images.